Iran says U.S. sanctions on Khamenei mean end of diplomacy

 Iran says it still aims to comply with the nuclear deal, but cannot do so indefinitely unless it receives some benefits.
 It has given European countries until July 8 to find a way to shield its economy from U.S. sanctions, or else it will enrich uranium to levels banned under the deal.

-Reporting by Parisa Hafezi; Writing by Peter Graff; Editing by Jon Boyle
+Reporting by Parisa Hafezi; Writing by Peter Graff; Editing by Jon Boyle/Mark Heinrich